-In our opinion, the financial statements present fairly, in all material respects, the financial position of Pacific Booker Minerals Inc. as at January 31, 2013 and 2012, and its financial performance and its cash flows for the years ended January 31, 2013, 2012 and 2011 in accordance with International Financial Reporting Standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Pacific Booker Minerals Inc. as at January 31, 2014 and January 31, 2013 and its financial performance and its cash flows for each of the years in the three year period ended January 31, 2014 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.